fpim/webdebug/README.md

 * Debugger is active!
 ```

 ## Callback/Notification
 You can extend `webdebug.callback.BaseCallBack` and `webdebug.callback.Notifier` classes.

-This package provides an out-of-the-box Gmail notifyer
+This package provides an out-of-the-box Gmail notifier.

-To use the notifyer, you need a gmail account and an [app password](https://support.google.com/accounts/answer/185833):
+To use the notifier, you need a Gmail account and an [app password](https://support.google.com/accounts/answer/185833):

 ```python